peterborisov/Markdown/React, Redux, React-Redux/React-Theoretical-Questions.md

 - It follows uni-directional data flow or data binding.

 #### 4. List some of the major advantages of React.
+- Virtual DOM improve efficiency
+- Gentle learning curve
+- SEO friendly

-- It increases the application’s performance
+- Increases performance
 - It can be conveniently used on the client as well as server side
 - Because of JSX, code’s readability increases